-Canary Islands are ready to say HOLA again
+Canary Islands is saying HOLA again

 1Who can fly to Canary Islands?
 Is there a quarantine for visitors?

 You can now travel to the islands from any country in the Schengen Area.
 International visitors to Spain do not currently have to go into quarantine (remember to check what conditions your country has in place for when you return from your holiday).